The $5 Eyeshadow That Looks Exactly Like This $24 Cult-Favorite

 That's why Stila's Glitter & Glow Liquid Eyeshadows are so unique.
 The liquid shadows offer high-impact shine that dry down to a budge-proof finish that won't wind up in your eyes, on your hair, or sliding around your oily lids.
 They're also easy to remove with a little cleansing oil.
 For a sparkle lover, these are miracle products.
 (They even won our Beauty Innovator Award for "The Eyeshadow You Don't Need An Art Degree To Apply.")

-Stila Shimmer & Glow in Jezebel, $24 USD, available at Sephora; Wet n’ Wild Megalast Liquid Catsuit Liquid Eyeshadow in Shells and Whistles, $4.99 USD, available at Wet n Wild; Stila Glitter & Glow Liquid Eye Shadow in Smoky Storm, Smoldering Satin, Molten Midnight, and Perlina, $24 USD, available at Sephora; Revlon PhotoReady Eye Art in Black Brilliance, Dessert Dazzle, and Twinkle Topaz, $9.99 USD, available at Ulta Beauty; E.L.F.
-Pop Of GLitter Gel in Twinkle Pink, Turqoise Twilight, Rose Gold, and Gilded Bronze, $4 USD, available at E.L.F.
+Stila Shimmer & Glow in Jezebel, $24, available at Sephora; Wet n’ Wild Megalast Liquid Catsuit Liquid Eyeshadow in Shells and Whistles, $4.99, available at Wet n Wild; Stila Glitter & Glow Liquid Eye Shadow in Smoky Storm, Smoldering Satin, Molten Midnight, and Perlina, $24, available at Sephora; Revlon PhotoReady Eye Art in Black Brilliance, Dessert Dazzle, and Twinkle Topaz, $9.99, available at Ulta Beauty; E.L.F.
+Pop Of GLitter Gel in Twinkle Pink, Turqoise Twilight, Rose Gold, and Gilded Bronze, $4, available at E.L.F.